miseran/i3-tools/README.md

 # i3-tools
 A few scripts I use with the i3 window manager.
-Which is to say, one script right now.
+Actually, there's only one right now, but more might follow.

 ## focus-tool